Traditional Raspberry Mousse

 Traditional Raspberry Mousse vs Easy Raspberry Mousse

-When it comes to dessert mousse, there are two main styles - “Easy” and “Traditional”.
+When it comes to dessert mousse, there are two main styles of mousse recipes - “Easy” and “Traditional”.

 What is Easy Mousse?